-My 19 month-old, Liam, stared out the window, and I realized he was staring at some crows in our yard.
+My 19-month-old son, Liam, stares out the window, and I realize he is staring at some crows in our yard.
 “Do you see the birds?”
-I asked him.
+I ask him.

-Liam staring out the window and learning a new word this morning reminded me of three reasons why I do this.
+Liam staring out the window and learning a new word this morning reminds me of that day when his big sister was his age.
+Also, it reminds me of three reasons why I stay at home.

 Why do I homeschool?
 Why do I stay at home with my children?